Site Menu

 Android Search Choice Screen

 The main available eligible general search services in each country according to Google Play installation data will be shown in random order each time the choice screen is shown.
 For an initial period, the five most popular eligible general search services in each country according to Google Play installation data will be displayed at the top, ordered randomly each time the choice screen is shown.
 The next seven most popular eligible general search services in each country will be shown immediately below the initial five services, similarly ordered randomly.
-Devices will show this interim ordering logic until around summer 2024.
+After the initial period, an updated choice screen displaying the top 8 ranked search engines, ordered randomly, will start appearing on new devices distributed in the EEA on or after August 7, 2024.

 Users must scroll through all options before making a default selection.